In this tutorial:

 This particular SEO ranking factor is one to be cautious of.
 When a website places a link to your site, it shows search engines like Google that people are aware of its existence and that it may have useful information on it.
 This is good for your rankings and over time, you will naturally acquire links to your site.
 Too many links, from non-relevant sites can, however, bring your ranking down or even punish you.
 You will want to encourage people to link to your site if they find it useful, but there are many link-building services out there that will actually bring your ranking down more than it will increase it.
 As long as people naturally link to your content, and you are not using tactics such as purchasing links that could potentially hurt your rankings.

 The current trend on the internet is social media and it shows no signs of slowing down.
 Now, search engines such as Google are paying attention to what its users share and are using that information to locate trends.
 If you share a to your friends on Facebook, Twitter, or Google+, and they all share it to their friends, your website will gain some pretty large traction quite fast.
-Google realizes this as will use it in consideration for your rankings (so be sure to follow the InMotion Hosting Google+ page!).
+Google realizes this as will use it in consideration for your rankings.
 If a lot of people like a page on your site, there is a good chance that they will also like your website when searching as well.

 There are tools available for SEO that will allow you to track how your site is ranking, and give you more insight into how you can improve it.
 The most widely used and highly recommended by us would be both Google Webmaster Tools and Google Analytics.
 Google Webmaster Tools will allow you to view your ranking over time to see the number of impressions versus the number of clicks that are coming into your site.
 From there, you can also see how many pages on your site are indexed, if Google has a problem with accessing your site, or if there may be other factors that adversely affect your ranking.
 Google Analytics does a good job of analyzing the individual visitors that are coming into your site.
 From within Google Analytics, you can see information such as where the users are coming from, what they do when they visit your site, and what keyword they searched for to get there.
 In the SEO world, the more data that you have about your customers, the better.

 Now that you have a solid domain, excellent content, a good social media following, and plenty of data to show, where do you go from here?
 Well, as the SEO world is changing every day, your next steps can vary.
 You will want to continue to work and tweak your site for optimal results.
+If you have a business, learn how to create a Google My Business page.
 SEO is largely a numbers game that you will need to dig in deep to find true success, but with a good solid foundation under your feet, you should now be able to hit the ground running.